 Some of your glucose also gets absorbed in your muscles, fats and liver.
 Your liver is the main storage of insulin.
 When glucose gets inside your liver (through the help of insulin), it turns glucose into glycogen for future use.

 Insulin also has other interesting contributions to your body.
 It helps store and burn fats, absorb nutrients, improve cognition and control hunger together with leptin and ghrelin.

 Dr. Berg has a good video about insulin and what it does in your body that you can watch [7:59]:

 7 Top Causes of Insulin Resistance during Menopause

 Insulin resistance happens when you have trouble transporting glucose into your cells.
-This may be caused by insulin overload which makes your cells numb or unresponsive to insulin.
-Instead of getting absorbed in your cells, glucose stays in your blood and it leads to elevated sugar levels.
-You might be wondering why this happens, here are some causes:
+This may be caused by insulin overload, which makes your cells numb or unresponsive to insulin.
+Instead of getting absorbed in your cells, glucose stays in your blood, leading to elevated sugar levels.
+You might be wondering why this happens.
+Here are some causes:

 1. Stress – a little stress here and there is alright, but when you have chronic stress, cortisol is always elevated.
 High cortisol also ups your insulin levels.

-2. Too much of carbohydrates – consumption of high-carbohydrate foods will cause sugar overload inside the body.
+2. Too many carbohydrates – consumption of high-carbohydrate foods will cause sugar overload inside the body.
 To get rid of excess sugar, the pancreas releases insulin to transport the sugar into your cells.
-Over time, your cells will become insensitive to insulin and they will resist its actions.
-As a result, sugar and insulin stay in your bloodstream.
+Over time, your cells will become insensitive to insulin, and they will resist its actions.
+As a result, sugar, and insulin stay in your bloodstream.